jopago/cuda/README.md

 # Cuda kernels

 Just some CUDA kernels I'm working on.
+To compile just use the makefile with `make all` (make sure to have `nvcc` added to your path and a working CUDA install.)

 ## Wavelets